bedrocklinux/bedrocklinux-website/markdown/0.7/compatibility-and-workarounds.md

 ### {id="application-launchers"} Application launchers

-Many application launchers cache known applications at `~/.cache/menus`.
-Some may fail to recognize new applications in `/bedrock/cross/applications` and automatically update the cache.
-If this happens, delete the cache at `~/.cache/menus` to force the application launcher to re-scan the applications.
+Many application launchers cache known applications and/or their icons.
+Some may fail to recognize new applications in `/bedrock/cross/applications` or icons in `/bedrock/cross/icons`.

+Some such applications can be prompted to build the cache by removing `~/.cache/menus`.
+Others may need to be restarted (such as by logging out and back in, or rebooting the computer).

 ### {id="login-shells"} Login shells